 The surgery was complicated enough that I needed to stay in the hospital for three days which meant every time anyone came in my room they had to put on a hazmat suit and it was a huge pain and all of the hospital staff were talking about me, and how I had the worst case (largest area covered) of shingles anyone had ever seen.
 And I was just there in my bed spraying on oils and rolling doTERRA Breathe stick all over my leg to relieve the you-wouldnt-believe-how-bad-it was pain because they worked and kept me from going out of my mind.
 I seriously don’t know how I’d have gotten through shingles without doTERRA!!
 They helped tremendously.

 When I looked back at the whole picture of my health crisis journey it was all so bizarre that it was actually laughable.
 Before my colon burst I hadn't been to a doctor or taken medicine for over two DECADES.
 And then, in the past sixteen months I'd been under the care of three different specialist doctors, had four major abdominal surgeries, and spent over five weeks in three different hospitals!
 When I think about it it's still mind boggling that it happened to me.
 Especially because now that I'm perfectly healthy, strong and normal again.
 And I don't have any of the serious side effects I'm supposed to have.
 Yay!
 THANKFULLY!!
 I am very grateful for the doctors and medical procedures that SAVED MY LIFE and put me back together so I can have an awesome quality of life again!
 But honestly, while doctors and medicine fixed me up and kept me alive... they didn't heal me.

 I supported my body and MY BODY HEALED ITSELF!

-Here’s what I did (STILL DO) that helped my body heal so amazingly:
+Here's what I did and still do, that helped my body heal so amazingly: